-If it’s the habit around your office to throw documents that are no loner used into the recycling bin and run the bin’s content through the shredder when it gets full, then we need to talk.
+If it’s the habit around your office to throw documents that are no longer used into the recycling bin and run the bin’s content through the shredder when it gets full, then we need to talk.

-First, you best hope that you’re not in contravention of any obligation your company has to protect the privacy of its employees, customers, suppliers and so on.
+First, your best hope that you’re not in contravention of any obligation your company has to protect the privacy of its employees, customers, suppliers and so on.
 Second, you’ll be lucky if you don’t suffer some sort of critical data loss.

-The firs step in protecting the data on your documents is to develop and institute a document destruction process for your company.
+The first step in protecting the data on your documents is to develop and institute a document destruction process for your company.
 Here are some of the steps you’ll need to take to do so.

 Create a Destruction Schedule

-It’s a mistake to over react and destroy everything all the time.
+It’s a mistake to overreact and destroy everything all the time.
 Different documents must be kept for different amounts of time.
 Make sure as many people as possible understand what docs have to be kept for what length of time.